Apple Music vs Spotify: Which Is Better, But Really?

 You can share the joy of music with others by using Spotify’s top-notch sharing features, but what happens if you want to switch from one service to another and move all your songs?

 What if you find the perfect playlist on YouTube but want to listen to it on Spotify?
-Or did you create a playlist that speaks to your soul on Apple Music, but after reading this article, you finally decided switch from Apple Music to Spotify
+Or did you create a playlist that speaks to your soul on Apple Music, but after reading this article, you finally decided to switch from Apple Music to Spotify

-You no longer have to choose between staying stuck and spending hours moving your music manually because there’s a new way to transfer your songs from Spotify or Apple Music—and it works!
+You no longer have to choose between staying stuck and spending hours manually moving your music because there’s a new way to transfer your songs from Spotify or Apple Music—and it works!

-Tune My Music helps you move seamlessly between music services, like moving your playlists from Spotify to Apple, and keeping your music library intact.
+Tune My Music helps you move seamlessly between music services, like moving your playlists from Spotify to Apple and keeping your music library intact.

-Spotify’s free version streams 128 Kbps through its web player, while the mobile app adjusts streaming quality based on your connection—from 24Kbps to 160Kbps.
-The Premium subscription upgrade boosts quality to 256Kbps, but Spotify has yet to roll out a promised lossless tier of service.
+Spotify’s free version streams 128 Kbps through its web player, while the mobile app adjusts streaming quality based on your connection—from 24 Kbps to 160 Kbps.
+The Premium subscription upgrade boosts quality to 256 Kbps, but Spotify has yet to roll out a promised lossless tier of service.

 There are several levels of lossless audio available, beginning with CD quality, 16-bit at 44.1kHz, and going up to 24-bit at 48kHz.
 There is also a hi-resolution lossless format all the way up to 24-bit at 192kHz.
-In addition, Apple made a wide range of its library available in surround-sound spatial audio format last year.
-Enabled by Dolby Atmos coding, the new format gives music additional depth and compatibility with dynamic head-tracking–among other advantages.

 Once again, Apple Music’s streaming service is the standout winner.

-Tuning Into The Radio
+Spotify Vs Apple Music: Tuning Into The Radio

 Spotify has replaced its old Radio tab with an option to make a radio mode for any specific artist, album, playlist, or song.

 You can create a new radio station by tapping the three-dot menu icon and then choosing “Go to Radio.”
-You can save your favorite stations as playlists in the library, so you don’t lose them.
+You can save your favorite stations as playlists in the library so you don’t lose them.

 The app also offers assistance while making playlists, giving you a more personal experience than simply using the radio.